molejar/pyUBoot/README.md

 Usage
 -----

-The following example is showing how to use `uboot` module in your code.
+The first example is showing how to use `EnvBlob` class from `uboot` module in your code.

 ``` python